Digital Privacy

 Techno-Permacrisis

-Musk’s latest venture, image generation in Grok that until Wednesday lacked any guardrails to prevent the production of child abuse images and non-consensual sexual images, provoked an Ofcom investigation and further EU Commission action as well as the promise of UK emergency legislation against apps that provide such images in less than a week.
+Musk’s latest venture, image generation in Grok that until Wednesday lacked sufficient guardrails to prevent the easy production of non-consensual sexual images and even child abuse images, provoked an Ofcom investigation and further EU Commission action as well as the promise of UK emergency legislation against apps that provide such images in less than a week.

 Failure to Regulate AI

-X doing something harmful was a predictable outcome of the concentration of platform power in the hands of a privately wealthy individual like Musk, even if it is hard to explain his actions or what he believed he was achieving.
-Nevertheless, the harms of this concentration of power could be tempered by AI regulation that requires service providers to understand and mitigate risks in a similar manner to the European AI Act, which is unfortunately not yet fully in force.
-Labour decided not to go ahead with an AI Bill, under pressure from US AI and cloud providers, who sold them a story of low regulation encouraging UK economic growth; something they should now revisit.
+It is hard to explain Musk’s motivations or what he believed he was achieving.
+Nevertheless, the harms of the concentration of power that Musk represents could be tempered by AI regulation.
+The European AI Act, which is unfortunately not yet fully in force, will require service providers to understand and mitigate risks.
+Labour have so far not gone ahead with an AI Bill, under pressure from US AI and cloud providers, who have sold them a story of low regulation encouraging UK economic growth; something they should now revisit.
 Billions were promised.

-Rather than recognising Grok’s current actions enabling the production of illegal content as indicating a wider need to risk-regulate and structurally constrain the AI industry, we are being asked to see it as something that needs specific, emergency legislation.
+The government is now, understandably, advancing specific, emergency legislation.
 Given the difficulties applying guardrails to AI, for instance the ease by which users can bypass guardrails through adjusting the language of their prompts, next week’s legislation will be difficult to frame.
+It could also hit open weight AI models, if written badly.

-Emergency legislation might now be unavoidable given such serious cases involving child sexual abuse material, but pro-active risk based regulation might have avoided this situation arising in the first place.
+Emergency legislation might now be unavoidable given such serious problems from Grok, but pro-active risk based regulation might have avoided this situation arising in the first place, or at least provided the levers for regulators to act promptly.
 A larger, comprehensive bill would give time and space to think these risks through, across other issues as well, such as AI’s use in criminal justice, benefits, finance, and employment.

 Without an AI Bill, AI’s most visible failures in the UK, both now and in the future, should be understood as the predictable outcome of concentrated platform power combined with a decision not to regulate AI risk at a systemic level.
 Meantime, Labour’s push to deliver AI into policing, justice, migration policy, health and benefits is running its own serious risks, without a public discussion of what this means.